open-telemetry/opentelemetry.io/content/en/docs/collector/receivers/creating-receiver-configuration.md

 ---
 title: Receiver Configuration
 ---
-currently, this is defined in a `config.go` file which
+Currently, this is defined in a `config.go` file which